-Resident scholar fellowships are awarded each year by the School for Advanced Research (SAR) to approximately five scholars who have completed their research and who need time to prepare manuscripts on topics important to the understanding of humankind.
-Resident scholars may approach their research from the perspective of anthropology or from related fields such as history, sociology, art, and philosophy.
-Both humanistically and scientifically oriented scholars are encouraged to apply.
+Resident scholar fellowships are awarded annually by the School for Advanced Research (SAR) to up to six scholars who have completed their research and who need time to prepare manuscripts or dissertations on topics important to the understanding of humankind.
+Resident scholars may approach their research from the perspective of anthropology or from related fields such as history and sociology.
+Scholars from the humanities and social sciences are encouraged to apply.

 SAR’s beautiful campus nourishes the scholarly spirit, combining solitude and freedom from institutional responsibilities with a lively exchange of ideas.
-Resident scholars are provided with an office, low-cost housing, a stipend up to $40,000, library assistance, and other benefits.
+Resident scholars are provided with an office, low-cost housing, a stipend (amount varies according to award), library assistance, and other benefits.
 Books written by scholars may be considered for publication by SAR Press in its Resident Scholar Series.
-Most fellowships involve a nine-month tenure, from September 1 through May 31.
-Funding for these awards is provided by the Weatherhead Foundation, the Katrin H. Lamon Endowment for Native American Art and Education, the Anne Ray Charitable Trust, the Henry Luce Foundation, and the Vera R. Campbell Foundation.
+Fellowships involve a nine-month tenure, from September 1 through May 31.

-One fellowship is available for a Native scholar with a Master’s or PhD in the arts, humanities, or social sciences to work on his or her own writing or curatorial project.
+One nine-month residential fellowship is available for a Native scholar with a Master’s or PhD in the arts, humanities, or social sciences to work on his or her own writing or curatorial project.
 In addition, the scholar serves as a mentor to two interns (recent graduates or graduate students) working at the Indian Arts Research Center, and therefore must demonstrate a commitment to providing mentorship.

 We are no longer taking applications for the National Endowment for the Humanities, the Luce, or the Campbell Fellowships.

 For questions, please call (505) 954-7237 or email scholar[at]sarsf.org.